 Most of Rainbow Street's beneficiaries are refugees who have already fled their home country, putting them in an exceptionally vulnerable position, far from home, for an indeterminate amount of time.
 To date, we have provided some form of assistance to individuals originally from Syria, Palestine, Lebanon, Jordan, Iraq, United Arab Emirates, Yemen, Egypt, Sudan, Libya, Algeria, Tunisia, and Morocco.

 Is resettlement always necessary for beneficiaries?

 Not always.
 For refugees who have already been forced to flee their home countries, permanent resettlement in a safer country is usually the only option that will guarantee their long-term security.
 But Rainbow Street recognizes that migration is a last resort.
 For people who are still in their home countries, we offer opportunities for them to access local LGBT-friendly resources, including emotional support, psychiatric support, and medical care.
 Of course, beneficiaries must make their own decision about what options are safest for them.
 Rainbow Street strives to provide people with the information necessary for them to make an informed choice.

 Are my donations tax deductible?

-Yes.
+Yes!
 Rainbow Street is a 501(c)(3) nonprofit.
-All donations are 100% tax deductible to the full extent of the law.
+All donations are tax deductible.

 All online payments are securely processed through a third-party nonprofit donation processor, Flipcause.
-If you have any issue with your payment, please contact us immediately and we will follow up as soon as possible.
+If you have an issue with your payment, contact us and we'll follow up as soon as possible.
 Payments can also be made by check and mailed to our headquarters:

 3244 California Street